What’s covered by an LV= car insurance policy and what are the different types of cover?

 Optional: Extended Personal Accident Cover

-With our comprehensive cover, you have the option to increase your personal accident cover from the £10,000 in total up to £100,000 per eligible person.
+With our comprehensive cover, you have the option to increase your personal accident cover from the standard £10,000 included on our comprehensive policies, to £100,000 per eligible person.

-You’ll also benefit from an additional cash payment if you, your partner or a named driver are admitted to hospital as a result of an accident in the car.
+With this, you’ll benefit from an additional cash payment if you, your partner or a named driver are admitted to hospital or suffer broken bones as a result of an accident in the car.

 Pick and choose from our optional extras to enhance your cover so it’s just right.